DaveBackus/Data_Bootcamp_Book/installing-python.md

 From here, we can launch our two favorite Python evironments.

 **Spyder.**  Spyder is a graphical environment with an editor for writing programs, a console for trying out one line at a time, and access to help.
 It’s our preferred Python environment.
-Experts often use their own editors, but unless you’re one of them this is a great place to start.
+Experts often use their own editors, but unless you’re one of them this is where you should start.

 To start Spyder from Launcher, click on the Launch button to the right of spyder-app.
 We find it a little slow, but it should start up eventually.
 Spyder has a number of different windows.
 The most important are:

 * Editor.
 This is on the left.
-We can write and edit programs here and save them to your hard drive.
+We can write and edit programs here and save them to our hard drive.
 At the top, you'll see green triangles.
 The big one runs the whole program (whatever we have in the editor).
 The smaller ones run sections of code.
-More on this another time.
+More on this later on.
 * IPython console.
 This is on the right at the bottom -- look for the tab with this label.
 Here we can write and test single lines of code and see how they work.
 Also some other things that we'll touch on later.
 * Object explorer.
 This is on the right at the top.
 Here we can get documentation on Python commands, which is really useful.

 You can move these windows around by dragging and dropping.
 If you mess up and want to revert to the original, look for View at the top and click on "Reset window layout."

 **IPython.**  IPython ("interactive Python") is another graphical environment, one that allows you to combine code, output, words, and graphics.
 Lots of people use IPython notebooks to write Python programs and, especially, to present their work.
-We'll use them in class once we get going.
-Here are [two](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/IPython/bootcamp_test.ipynb) [examples](http://nbviewer.ipython.org/github/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb); there's a more extensive list in the [IPython gallery](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).
+By icnluding text and output along with the code, we can make a notebook look like presentation slides.
+We'll use IPython notebooks in class in a few weeks.
+In the meantime, here are [two](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/IPython/bootcamp_test.ipynb) [examples](http://nbviewer.ipython.org/github/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb) and a [more extensive collection](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).

 To create or run an IPython notebook from Launcher, click on the Launch button to the right of ipython-notebook.
 It will open a tab in your default browser.
 (If you're not sure what that is, you'll soon find out.)
 In the browser tab, you'll see at the top the word "Jupyter," which is the name of this environment.
 (It used to say IPython, but now the same environment handles code in Julia, R, and other languages.)
 Just below you'll see the words "File, "Edit," "View," etc.  Below that you'll see the directory (folder) structure of your computer.